 Include an embed code and simply watch it spread.
 This code allows an automatic link from the original site to yours.
 Before long you will see your content on Pinterest, Facebook, Twitter, LinkedIn, and Google+.
 Publishing great content across a variety of platforms allows consumers to interact and connect with your brand.
 By providing an opportunity to build a relationship, you have invited the consumer to be an active member in your community.

 A misconception of infographics is that they do not have SEO value.
 While it is true that a search engine cannot derive the content of your infographic, your audience can.
 An infographics can benefit a SEO campaign if it is shared.
 A major aspect of SEO is building the number of inbound links that direct consumers to your website.
 Infographics display information in a way that encourages consumers to share it.
-The majority of those who share on their website/blog will provide a link to the orignal source = link-building!
+The majority of those who share on their website/blog will provide a link to the original source = link-building!

 Tips For Creating an Infographic